App terms and conditions

 - If you don’t let us know, we may not pay you back if someone takes money from your account because they knew your account details

-- Some devices allow you to use your fingerprint for logging into the app.
-If you enable this feature, then anyone whose fingerprint is registered on your phone or tablet may be able to log into the app and access your accounts.
-Therefore, you must not activate this feature if you allow other people to access your phone or tablet using their fingerprint.
-You should delete any other fingerprints registered on the device first; otherwise, transactions made by anyone else who has their fingerprint registered on the device will be treated as being authorised by you
+- Some devices allow you to use your fingerprint or Face ID for logging into the App.
+If you enable this feature, then anyone whose fingerprint or Face ID is registered on your phone or tablet may be able to log into the App and access your accounts.
+Therefore, you must not activate this feature if you allow other people to access your phone or tablet using their fingerprint or Face ID.
+You should delete any other fingerprints or Face ID registered on the device first; otherwise, transactions made by anyone else who has their fingerprint or Face ID registered on the device will be treated as being authorised by you

 If someone wants to know your security details

-- We need these cookies for Barclays Mobile Banking to work – if you don’t want them, you’ll have to delete the app
+- We need these cookies for the App to work – if you don’t want them, you’ll have to delete the App

 What else you need to know

-- If we need to change anything about Barclays Mobile Banking, we’ll tell you about the change in advance (if it negatively affects how you use the app) or we’ll tell you after we make the change (if it benefits you or doesn’t affect how you use the app).
-We’ll send you a text or alert or display a message about the change when you next use the app or log into our website.
-If there’s anything we need you to agree we might ask you to read and accept a message on your screen to continue using the app
+- If we need to change anything about the App, we’ll tell you about the change in advance (if it negatively affects how you use the App) or we’ll tell you after we make the change (if it benefits you or doesn’t affect how you use the App).
+We’ll send you a text or alert or display a message about the change when you next use the App or log into our website.
+If there’s anything we need you to agree we might ask you to read and accept a message on your screen to continue using the App

-- From time to time, we may contact you about Barclays Mobile Banking by email, text or other messages on the Barclays Mobile Banking app, or by telephone or post
+- From time to time, we may contact you about the App by email, text or other messages on the App, or by telephone or post

 - Sometimes, these may be marketing messages.
 If you don’t want to receive them, you can tell us at any time by contacting us on our normal contact number.
 You can also text STOP in response to marketing text messages or follow any other instructions we include to unsubscribe